-This document constitutes a registration document (the "Registration Document") for the purposes of Regulation (EU) 2017/1129 as it forms part of UK domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "UK Prospectus Regulation") relating to Stelrad Radiator Group Limited (the "Company"), prepared in accordance with the prospectus regulation rules (the "Prospectus Regulation Rules") of the Financial Conduct Authority (the "FCA") made under section 73A of the Financial Services and Markets Act 2000, as amended ("FSMA").

-The Registration Document has been filed with, and approved by, the FCA as competent authority under the UK Prospectus Regulation.
-The FCA only approves the Registration Document as meeting the standards of completeness, comprehensibility and consistency imposed by the UK Prospectus Regulation.
-Such approval should not be considered as an endorsement of the Company that is the subject of the Registration Document.
+This document constitutes a prospectus (the "Prospectus") for the purposes of Article 3 of Regulation (EU) 2017/1129 as it forms part of UK domestic law by virtue of the European Union (Withdrawal) Act 2018 (the "UK Prospectus Regulation") relating to Stelrad Group PLC (the "Company"), prepared in accordance with the prospectus regulation rules (the "Prospectus Regulation Rules") of the Financial Conduct Authority (the "FCA") made under section 73A of the Financial Services and Markets Act 2000, as amended ("FSMA").
+The Prospectus has been approved by the FCA as competent authority under the UK Prospectus Regulation.
+The FCA only approves the Prospectus as meeting the standards of completeness, comprehensibility and consistency imposed by the UK Prospectus Regulation.
+Such approval should not be considered as an endorsement of the Company that is, or the quality of the securities that are, the subject of the Prospectus.
+Investors should make their own assessment as to the suitability of investing in the ordinary shares in the capital of the Company with a nominal value of £1.00 each (the "Ordinary Shares").